 As recreational marijuana use saw spreading acceptance across the country, we knew it was only a matter of time until Illinois joined the growing green wave.
 When it happened, this development would bring legal complications and opportunities for small businesses across the state, and this community would need help navigating the grey areas.
 With recreational marijuana now legal in Illinois, that time is here.

 Enter the Chicago Cannabis Law Group.
 Our mission: Bring affordable, accessible legal services to the many businesses that want to take advantage of this vast new marketplace.
-We supplement years of practice in Illinois business law with on-the-ground experience in the cannabis industry, a combination that you won’t find anywhere else.
+We provide years of on-the-ground experience in the cannabis industry.
 With personal, responsive service, we can help you prepare for the future like no other law group.

 While the legalization of recreational marijuana in Illinois creates many possibilities, it also means a lot more confusion and a lot less clarity for your business.